gungunsingh8391-star/linux-progress/Cheatsheet.md

 use_case: read stdin and show stdout as well as in one or multiple files at same time.

 ## id
-it will display uunique uid and gid of a user
+it will display the unique uid and gid of a user